GCB Bank: Overview

-GCB Bank Ltd is the largest indigenous financial institution in Ghana with 184 branches.
+GCB Bank Ltd is Ghana's largest indigenous financial institution with 185 branches.
 As of December 2018, the bank's total assets were valued at about GHS9.7billions+, with shareholders' equity of approximately GHS:1.3billion+.

+In a report issued by PwC Ghana, a member of PricewaterhouseCoopers International Limited indicated GCB Bank as part of the Top 7 banks in Ghana controlling 56.3% of the market share with the bank representing 8.7%.

+At the 28th Annual General Meeting (AGM), GCB Bank posted a profit of GH¢831.9m before tax for the year 2021.

 History

-The bank was founded in 1953, with 27 employees, as the Bank of the Gold Coast.
+The bank was founded on May 20, 1953, with 27 employees, as the Bank of the Gold Coast.
 Initially, it focused on serving Ghanaian traders, farmers, and business people, who could not obtain financing from the expatriate banks.
 In 1957, when Ghana attained Independence, the bank re-branded to Ghana Commercial Bank, to concentrate on commercial banking, since Bank of Ghana had been created to function as the central bank and banking regulator.

 In the beginning, the bank was wholly owned by the Government of Ghana.
-However, in 1996, when government shareholding stands at 51.17%, the stock of the bank was listed on the Ghana Stock Exchange.
+However, in 1996, when government shareholding stood at 51.17%, the stock of the bank was listed on the Ghana Stock Exchange.
 In 2013, the bank renamed itself GCB Bank Ltd, with a new brand identity which was launched at the end of 2014.
 Today, GCB Bank Ltd serves the banking needs of large corporations, parastatal companies, small and medium enterprises as well as individuals.
 As of December 2016, the bank employs 1,532 staff, in branches distributed in all 10 regions of the Republic of Ghana.

+GCB Capital Limited has launched the Golden Eagle Unit Trust, a collective investment scheme designed to provide accessible investment opportunities to both individual and institutional investors in Ghana.
+With a minimum investment of GHS 100, the trust offers a diversified portfolio of local and international assets, including government securities, corporate bonds, equities, and real estate investment trusts (REITs).
+The fund will be valued daily, ensuring regular performance updates and easy entry or exit for investors.
+The launch aims to expand investment access and transparency for a broader range of investors.